 Tools to control DLI and photoperiod

 One of the advantages of LED grow lights over traditional greenhouse lighting (e.g. HPS bulbs) is the possibility to regulate light output intensity as well as switching LEDs of and on without reducing their efficacy and longevity.
-Effective controls can be used to adjust supplemental light levels to the precise requirements of the plants.
+Effective controls can adjust supplemental light levels to meet plants’ precise requirements.
+This ensures optimal growth conditions.

 Connecting greenhouse lights to an automated light control system such as helioCORE™ expands the natural photoperiod and monitors the amount of light plants are exposed to in real-time and over the course of the full day.
 With the help of predictive algorithms, a grower can also cost-effectively ensure that crops receive the desired DLI over a planned photoperiod.
 With dynamic light control technology, the supplemental LED lights are used only when needed, providing stable light conditions to optimize crop growth and consistent production.
 HelioCORE™ enables growers to create their own individual lighting strategies and treatments with flexible, adjustable spectrum to meet specific crop requirements and cultivation goals.